janaSunrise/discordpy-bot-template/README.md

 Docker is an easy way of containerizing and delivering your applications quickly and easily, in an convenient way.
-It's really simple to get started with this, with docker handling all the installation and other tasks.Configure the environmental variables by renaming the `.env.example` file to `.env` with the respective values.
+It's really simple to get started with this, with docker handling all the installation and other tasks.
+Configure the environmental variables by renaming the `.env.example` file to `.env` with the respective values. values.
 Then, run `docker-compose --env-file .env up` after getting the project and config ready.

 **Docker mini guide:**